codebam/seanbehan.ca-hugo/content/posts/llama2.md

 If you want to use this to make a chat bot make sure when you restore the prompt you wrap user input in `[INST] [/INST]` tags so llama2 knows what was user input and what it said.

+If you want to try out my Chat Bot it's on [Telegram](https://t.me/TuxRobot).